Tokyo 2003 banner

 Adorno argues that Japanese life style, in its advanced form - consumerism, feeds people with the products of a 'culture industry' - the opposite of 'true' art - to keep them passively satisfied and politically apathetic.
 This can especially validated in a truely post-modern city like Tokyo.

-Virgin Mega Store Tokyo Shinjuku Pronto Coffee Shop Ueno
+Reading Adorno at Virgin Mega Store Tokyo Shinjuku.
+October 2003 Reading Adorno at Pronto Coffee Shop Ueno.
+November 2003

 Virgin Mega Store, Shinjuku: False needs are cultivated in Japanese people by western-style culture industries.
 These are needs which can be both created and satisfied by the Japanese system, and which replace people's 'true' needs - freedom, full expression of human potential and creativity, genuine creative happiness.